Dieber/learn-y-in-x-style/README.md

 then modify the yaml file in the doc folder (Don't forget to refresh your browser).

-### add icon
+### add language image

-Feel free to add icons to the public/icon folder.
+Feel free to add icons to the public/images folder.

 You need to make sure the filename of the icon and the "name" tag in YAML are consistent